Introduction

 Eironn Nuke Team

 - Bring Bryon or Niru: Eironn’s biggest weakness, and most obvious counter is Lily May, which is present in many teams.
-The best way to counter Lily’s counter, is by using Bryon or Niru’s start-of-battle abilities to use up Lily’s counter and allow Eironn’s ultimate to go through.
+The best way to counter Lily’s counter, is by usingBryonorNiru start-of-battle abilities to use up Lily’s counter and allow Eironn’s Ultimate to go through.
 Can be swapped out on attack if the enemy does not have Lily May!

 - Bring a Tank.
 Or don’t: This role is optional, Eironn can be used as a Tank thanks to his high Dodge Rate allowing him to avoid damage enough that you can bring more DPS carries.
-Of particular interest in the Tank role, is Ulmus, as he enables powerful synergy with Eironn’s crowd control, as long as Eironn’s ultimate is not interrupted
+Of particular interest in the Tank role, is Ulmus, as he enables powerful synergy with Eironn’s Crowd Control, as long as Eironn’s Ultimate is not interrupted

 - Bring 2 DPS carries: To capitalize on the opportunity afforded by the Eironn/Ulmus combo we want characters who synergize with CC effects, or can take advantage of the opening.
 Here are some options:

-- Arden: The classic pairing for Eironn, his ultimate charges quickly and can deal decent damage in a wide area.
+- Arden: The classic pairing for Eironn, his Ultimate charges quickly and can deal decent damage in a wide area.

 - Carolina: Another classic of Eironn nuke teams, dealing higher damage, but on on a tighter area than Arden.